top of page

 edu-tourism

-For decades Angie has been sharing the magical wonder of coming face to face with the wild dolphins of ponta, leading the way in ethical, educational and responsible practice for tours with sentient non-human persons whom she calls the people of the sea.
+For decades, Angie has been sharing the magical wonder of coming face-to-face with the wild dolphins of Ponta, leading the way in ethical, educational and responsible practice for tours with sentient non-human persons whom she calls the people of the sea.

 research